A giant Troll lurks under one of Seattle's oldest bridges.

-An 18-ft. tall troll made of cement clutches an old VW car underneath an overpass in Seattle’s Fremont neighborhood.
+An 18-ft. tall troll, made of concrete, clutches an old VW car where it sits underneath the George Washington Memorial Bridge in Seattle, Washington.
 The car is an actual Volkswagen Beetle encased in concrete, which used to be red and bear a California license plate.

 The Troll was constructed in 1990 after winning a Fremont Arts Council competition for designs to improve the freeway underpass, which then was a dumping ground.
 He was sculpted by Steve Badanes, along with two of his University of Washington architecture students, Will Martin and Ross Whitehead, and Steve’s then-girlfriend Donna Walter.